EMDCGuide/emdc-guide/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 = Why choose Google Analytics by MonsterInsights vs Google Site Kit? =

-The MonsterInsights Google Analytics plugin is built for all types of websites, large or small, to get up and running quickly with Google Analytics.
+The MonsterInsights Google Analytics plugin is built for all types of websites, large or small, to get up and running quickly with Google Analytics and Google Analytics 4.

 Beyond simply providing a Google Analytics dashboard, our plugin makes configuring advanced features as easy as point-and-click that would otherwise still require a developer to implement.